0xc0re/docker-everything-on-it/README.md

 # Docker With Everything on It

-### Jackett, Sonarr, Radarr, Plex, Tautulli, Transmission, OpenVPN

-The Plex image includes a 'hack' to enable NVDEC support and also removes Plex Relay.

 ## Getting Started

 ### Checkout this repository
 ```
 git checkout https://github.com/0xc0re/docker-everything-on-it docker
 ```

 ### Modify as needed